-A. Rotation Description - The night float rotation is a 2-week block that primarily involves cross-covering of all 6 inpatient Medicine teams.
-The PGY-1 will arrive at 7:00PM and receive sign-out from the long call team.
-The sign-out is expected to be complete and to be reviewed between the sign-out team and the covering night float PGY-1.
-Much of the 12-hour shift is going to be spent on evaluating new patient problems that come up, renewing medications or patient care orders, following through on tests that are ordered but not yet back at the time the long call team signs out and using appropriate judgment knowing when to ask for help and backup from the senior resident, the medical ICU resident, or the attending of record.
+A. Rotation Description - The night float rotation is a 1-week block that primarily involves cross-covering of all 9 inpatient covered Medicine teams.
+There are two Night floats at Downtown campus, NF-I and NF-II.
+NF -I covers Team 1-5 and NF-II covers Team 6-9.
+The cross-covering night float PGY-1 will arrive at 7:00PM and receive sign-out from PGY-1 from the long call teams.
+Much of the 12-hour shift is going to be spent on evaluating new patient problems that come up, renewing medications or patient care orders, following through on tests or consultant recommendations that are yet pending.
+Residents are also learning to know when to ask for help and backup from the senior resident, the medical ICU resident, or the attending of record.

-Expectations of PGY-1: The night float intern is expected to interview and examine all patients that they are called about on night float.
-They are also expected to document succinctly their findings and their plan of action.
-Any significant change in a patient's condition should prompt a phone call to the attending of record.
-The PGY-1 night float resident is also expected to maintain WardManager (our sign-out/hand-off mechanism) for any new admissions, any changes in patient care or things that have come up overnight.
-This is a very important quality assurance function for the PGY-1's and allows us to close the loop on patient care issues between different shifts and different groups of physicians.
+Expectations of PGY-1: The night float intern is expected to examine patients that they are called about and succinctly document the encounter and the formulated plan.
+Any significant change in a patient's condition should prompt a phone call to the attending of record or the nocturnist for further discussion.
+The PGY-1 night float resident is also expected to update hand-off section of changes in patient care or things that have come up overnight, which can be reviewed by the primary team.
+This allows us to close the loop on patient care issues between different shifts and different groups of physicians.
 The PGY-1's are expected to be timely in their evaluation of patient issues.
-If there will be a delay in evaluating a patient, there should be clearly conveyed information for the nurse who calls the night float intern
+The PGY-1's are expected to round on assigned teams/floors twice during shifts to address non-urgent orders and identify any sick patients on floors for bedside evaluation and further management.
+These night rounds are accompanied by PGY 2/3.

-Expectations of PGY-3: In addition to the above, the senior night float resident must provide supervision to the night float intern, serve as first-call for the ACS and BMT units, as well as assist the Night Admitting Team with admissions, if needed.
+Expectations of PGY-2/3: In addition to the above, the senior night float resident must provide supervision to the night float intern, serve as first-call for the ACS and BMT units, as well as assist the Night Admitting Team with admissions, if needed.